 <elementdef>

-element specifies an element to which an
+The <elementdef> element specifies an element to which an

 attribute and set of controlled values are bound.